-While iodine tends to get a lot of attention in regards to thyroid function, selenium is just as important – learn more about iodine’s role in the body here.
+While iodine tends to get a lot of attention in regards to thyroid function, selenium is just as important.
 Without adequate selenium, iodine becomes toxic to the body due to the free radicals that are produced during the conversion to its usable form.
 Selenium acts as an antioxidant to neutralize the byproduct hydrogen peroxide.
 When hydrogen peroxide goes unchecked, lymphocytes infiltrate thyroid tissue and thyroid antibodies are produced.

 Selenium also acts as a catalyst in the conversion of the thyroid hormone T4 to the active form T3.
 Glutathione peroxidase, the body’s major endogenous antioxidant, is also dependent on selenium.